ejr4mhs/node/README.md

 Feel free to contact the team at *ejr4mhs@virginia.edu* with any questions about content or request permission to use material.

 ### Contributors
-Content developed by Evan Rees and Daniel Tohti at Forge (formerly HackCville), Spring 2023. **All content rights belong to Evan Rees and Daniel Tohti unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
+Content developed by Evan Rees and Daniel Tohti at Forge (formerly HackCville), Fall 2023. **All content rights belong to Evan Rees and Daniel Tohti unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
 Shoutout to Christian Jung, Ben Artuso, Ishaan Dey, Daniel Tohti, and the Forge team for their feedback and support.